Hipparchus-Math/hipparchus/hipparchus-ode/src/site/markdown/index.md

-Note that if the [VariationalEquation](../apidocs/org/hipparchus/ode/VariationalEquation.html) instance is known by [step handlers](../apidocs/org/hipparchus/ode/sampling/ODEStepHandler.html) or [event handles](../apidocs/org/hipparchus/ode/events/ODEEventHandler.html), it is possible to retrieve the current values of the state transition matrix and the parameters derivatives during the integration process.
+Note that if the [VariationalEquation](../apidocs/org/hipparchus/ode/VariationalEquation.html) instance is known by [step handlers](../apidocs/org/hipparchus/ode/sampling/ODEStepHandler.html) or [event handlers](../apidocs/org/hipparchus/ode/events/ODEEventHandler.html), it is possible to retrieve the current values of the state transition matrix and the parameters derivatives during the integration process.

-As the variational equation automatically inserts secondary differential equations, in the [expandable ODE](../apidocs/org/hipparchus/ode/ExpandableODE.html), data for initial state must also be inserted before integration and matrices result must be extracted after integration.
+As the variational equation automatically inserts secondary differential equations in the [expandable ODE](../apidocs/org/hipparchus/ode/ExpandableODE.html), data for initial state must also be inserted before integration and matrices result must be extracted after integration.
 This implies a precise scheduling of the calls to the various methods of this class.
 The